 Employee financial wellness is important.
 Maintaining a positive culture is also important.
 But you can’t keep advancing or your bottom line will be impacted.
 What can you do to substitute the risk, but maintain the gesture?

 DailyPay strives to give people their first steps towards financial security.
 DailyPay is an app that connects to any payroll system with direct deposit.
-Each day your employee works, their earned wages are put into a DailyPay account.
-DailyPay gives employees control over the timing of their earned wages.
-Meaning, if an emergency arises before a paycheck arrives, your employees can access their earned wages as they need.
+Each day your employee works, their earned income is put into a DailyPay account.
+DailyPay gives employees control over the timing of their earned income.
+Meaning, if an emergency arises before a paycheck arrives, your employees can access their earned income as they need.

 This flexibility helps cover the gap between paychecks, and decreases the need to provide paycheck advances.